bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Now, review compute and login nodes in their respective **cluster/nodes/computes.yml** and **cluster/nodes/logins.yml**.
 The same rules apply.
 You can add more nodes.
-You can add equipment groups for exemple if you have multiple types of equipment for compute or login nodes, this way:
+You can add equipment groups for example if you have multiple types of equipment for compute or login nodes, this way:

 .. code-block:: yaml